 Voyeurism suspect accused of videotaping young girls at Jensen Beach mall

-The Martin County Sheriff's Office is alerting parents about a man accused of taking pictures and videos of unsuspecting women and girls as young as 6.
+The Martin County Sheriff's Office is alerting parents about a man accused of taking pictures and videos of unsuspecting women and girls as young as 6 years old.

 The agency said Pedro Valdez, 27, was committing the acts at the Treasure Coast Square mall and nearby shopping areas.